thegworld/gtx-browser/content/browser/webid/README.md

 communication and subject to additional scrutiny by the browser.

-Here is the basic process in Chromium for a FedCM request:
+Here is the basic process in GTx Browser for a FedCM request:

 1. The RP renderer process creates a new request via async JavaScript APIs which return a promise.
       - See [WebID.idl](../../../third_party/blink/renderer/modules/webid/web_id.idl) for supported